ardakuvanc3/ardakuvanc3/README.md

 Mobile Developer and Designer
 -----------------------------

 I've been learning to code for 5 years.
-I started with HTML, but have really found a passion for mobile (flutter) development.
+I started with HTML, but have really found a passion for mobile (flutter  and java&kotlin) development.

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [My Website](http://ardakuvanc3.wixsite.com/ardakuvanc)